kacheryhub/kacheryhub/src/markdown/hostKacheryNode.md

 **Important: This section needs to be updated to reflect the new Bitwooder system**

 You can now click on your node ID to join channels.
-Indicate the roles you would like to perform, and inform the channel owner (through another means of communication) of your name and node id.
+Inform the channel owner (through another means of communication) of your name and node id.
 Once you've been authorized, you can start using the client commands discussed in the [kachery-client documentation](https://github.com/kacheryhub/kachery-doc/blob/main/doc/client-howto.md).